2017 Fantasy Football Rankings: Fantasy Football TE Rankings- Updated: Thursday, June 15th

 10. Zach Ertz, Philadelphia Eagles

 Over the past two seasons, Ertz has a minimum of 75 catches and 816 yards each season and he once again closed the season strong.
 Over his final five games last season, Ertz caught 40 of 54 targets for 443 yards and three touchdowns.
-Ertz is a solid TE1, but adding Alshon Jeffery (and Torrey Smith) to the receiving corps caps Ertz's upside going into 2017.
+Ertz is a solid back-end TE1, but adding Alshon Jeffery (and Torrey Smith) to the receiving corps caps Ertz's upside some going into 2017.

 11. Hunter Henry, Los Angeles Chargers